awsdocs/ec2-image-builder-user-guide/doc_source/manage-shared-resources.md

 ## Identifying a shared component, image, or recipe<a name="manage-shared-resources-identify"></a>

-Owners and consumers can identify shared components, images, and image recipes using the AWS CLI\.
+Owners and consumers can identify shared components, images, and image recipes using Image Builder commands in the AWS CLI\.

 **Identify a shared component**
-Use the [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListComponents.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListComponents.html) command\.
-The command returns the components that you own and the components that are shared with you\. [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetComponent.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetComponent.html) shows the AWS account ID of the component owner\.
+Run the [list\-components](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/list-components.html) command to get a list of the components that you own and the components that are shared with you\.
+The [get\-component](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/get-component.html) command shows the AWS account ID of the component owner\.

 **Identify a shared image**
-Use the [ `list-images`](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListImages.html) command\.
-The command returns the images that you own and images that are shared with you\. [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImage.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImage.html) shows the AWS account ID of the image owner\.
+Run the [list\-images](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/list-images.html) command to get a list of the images that you own and images that are shared with you\.
+The [get\-image ](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/get-image.html) command shows the AWS account ID of the image owner\.

 **Identify a shared container image**
-Use the [ `list-images`](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListImages.html) command\.
-The command returns the images that you own and images that are shared with you\. [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImage.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImage.html) shows the AWS account ID of the image owner\.
+Run the [list\-images](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/list-images.html) command to get a list of the images that you own and images that are shared with you\.
+The [get\-image ](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/get-image.html) command shows the AWS account ID of the image owner\.

 **Identify a shared image recipe**
-Use the [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListImageRecipes.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListImageRecipes.html) command\.
-The command returns the image recipes that you own and image recipes that are shared with you\. [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImageRecipe.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetImageRecipe.html) shows the AWS account ID of the image recipe owner\.
+Run the [list\-image\-recipes](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/list-image-recipes.html) command to get a list of the image recipes that you own and image recipes that are shared with you\.
+The [get\-image\-recipe](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/get-image-recipe.html) command shows the AWS account ID of the image recipe owner\.

 **Identify a shared container recipe**
-Use the [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListContainerRecipes.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_ListContainerRecipes.html) command\.
-The command returns the container recipes that you own and container recipes that are shared with you\. [https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetContainerRecipe.html](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_GetContainerRecipe.html) shows the AWS account ID of the container recipe owner\.
+Run the [list\-container\-recipes](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/list-container-recipes.html) command to get a list of the container recipes that you own and container recipes that are shared with you\.
+The [get\-container\-recipe](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/get-container-recipe.html) command shows the AWS account ID of the container recipe owner\.

 ## Shared component, image, and recipe permissions<a name="manage-shared-resources-perms"></a>